Homemade Rabbit Noodle Soup

 11. Step 11:

-The recipe is not complicated at all, although it takes some time.
+• The recipe isn't complicated at all, though it does take some time.

 Caloric content of the products possible in the composition of the dish